jakebohman/SwiftTetris/README.md

 # SwiftTetris

-A faithful recreation of classic NES Tetris built in Swift using SpriteKit.
+A (somewhat) faithful recreation of classic NES Tetris built in Swift using SpriteKit.

 ## Features